Product Tutorials

 Beginner's Guide to Gel Polish

 Gel manicures use UV or LED light instead of air drying to cure a long-lasting gel-based nail paint.
-In contrast to traditional nail lacquer, the gel contains a chemical composition that allows it to harden or cure using a UV light, eliminating the need to sit and wait for it to dry.
+In contrast to traditional nail lacquer/regular nail polish, the gel contains a chemical composition that allows it to harden or cure using UV light, eliminating the need to sit and wait for it to dry.
 Speed is the unique selling point of gel manicures since it uses technology with its formula.

 What is the difference between gel and regular nail polish?

-Compared to traditional lacquers, which cure under an ultraviolet (UV) or light-emitting diode (LED) lamp, gel polishes are more flexible and will not chip.
-In addition, nail polish remover effectively removes gels, which must be soaked in acetone for before removal.
+Compared to traditional lacquers, gel polishes cure under an ultraviolet (UV) or light-emitting diode (LED) lamp and are more flexible and will not chip.
+Both regular and gel polish require acetone for removal, however, gel polishes must be soaked in acetone for a longer time.

 Depending on the manufacturer, the chemical makeup varies between gel and traditional nail polish.
 Still, the main distinction is that gel polish can only be dried by direct UV or LED light contact.